nzmm/invoiceitx/README.md

 InvoiceIt
 =========

 Send fancy receipts for vend sales.
-Tested to work on both Windows and Ubuntu Linux
+Tested to work on both Windows and Ubuntu Linux.
+You need a Vend account for this software to be of any use.

 Installation
 ============

+Required software:

 * Python 3.4
 * PyQt5.4